Singh-Lab/PertInInt/README.md

 The goal of our analytical PertInInt method is to rapidly uncover proteins with significant enrichments of somatic **Pert**urbations **In** **Int**eraction and other functional sites.
 If you use data or scripts from this repository, please cite:

 > Kobren, S.N., Chazelle, B. and Singh, M. (2019).
-"An integrative approach to identify preferentially altered interactions in human cancers." *Manuscript in preparation.*
+"An integrative approach to identify preferentially altered interactions in human cancers." *bioRxiv preprint (manuscript in submission)*: https://doi.org/10.1101/733485

 ### 1: Downloading (required) preliminary data